-Cirrus CI is free for Open Source projects.
-For private projects Cirrus CI has couple of options depending on your needs:
+Cirrus CI is free for Open Source projects with some limitations.
+For private projects, Cirrus CI has couple of options depending on your needs:

-- For private personal repositories these is a very affordable $10 a month plan with ultimate access to community clusters for Linux, Windows and macOS workloads.
+- For private personal repositories there is a very affordable $10 a month plan with access to community clusters for Linux, Windows and macOS workloads.

-- Buy compute credits to access managed and pre-configured community clusters for Linux, Windows and macOS workloads.
+- Buy compute credits to access managed and pre-configured community clusters for Linux, FreeBSD, Windows, and macOS workloads.

-Here is a pricing model of Cirrus CI:
+Here is a comparison table of available Cirrus CI plans:

 1 compute credit can be bought for 1 US dollar.
 Here is how much 1000 minutes of CPU time will cost for different platforms: